 The cards are licensed under Creative Commons, so anyone can use or adapt them as long as credit is given.
 They were produced with MS Publisher so that they can be modified with relative ease.
-Here are links to the source files:
+Here are links to the editable PUB files and print-ready PDF files:

 Jennifer Heise created several K-12 scenario cards for a copyright discussion with pre-service teachers, and generously shared them for the benefit of all: